lunfardo314/proxima/README.md

 # Proxima: a DAG-based cooperative distributed ledger

 **Warning!
 This repository contains an ongoing development.
-Currently, it is in the experimental (prototype) version.
+Currently, it is an experimental (prototype) version.
 It definitely contains bugs.
-The code should no be used in production!**
+The code should not be used in production!**

 Proxima is like Bitcoin (PoW) and similar to PoS.
-Yet it is neither PoW, no PoS system.
+Yet it is neither PoW, nor a PoS system.

 ## Introduction
 Proxima presents a novel architecture for a distributed ledger, commonly referred to as a "blockchain".